theja-mitta/bookmyshow/README.md

 Build a movie show booking system that allows a user to browse the movies in his/her city and book a show

 # Requirements:
+  Once customer sign in to BMS system and click book tickets for a movie in his city.
+The customer will be able to select the show and make booking, Then Booking manager handles movie ticket booking and also communicates with other services like Account, Payment, MovieShow for required information.

+# New Version (Only Ticket Booking system in BMS)

+  # Account Manager

+    1. Responsible for providing user account details like user city, name etc.
+    2. Also manages registration and login of user
+    3. Manages different types of users like BMS customer, BMS Admin, Theatre Owner etc.

+  # Show/Ticket Booking Manager

+    1. Handles all movie show bookings
+    2. Manages booking information of customers

+  # Payment Manager
+    Handles customer ticket booking payments for this system.

+    However it can also do below actions
+      1. Handles all types of payments
+      2. Also manages payments for Book My Show employees
+      3. And deals payments between BookMyShow and Theatre owners

+  # Strategy Manager
+     Manages all strategies and helps other managers with deciding pricing or payment or any other strategy.

+  # Movie Show Manager
+     1. Manages all movie shows running in a city for each day.
+     2. Also provides seat details (like seat type and pricing)

+# Design patterns can be used:
+  1. Theatres or Seats creation (Factory pattern)
+  2. Ticket Pricing (Strategy or Decorator Pattern)
+  3. Movie filters (Strategy Pattern)
+  4. Search Movies or Events (Strategy Pattern)
+  5. Payment handling (Strategy Pattern)

+# Version 1: Whole system (High level)
   Book my show system features:

     1. Register a user (can be a customer or theatre owner or bookmyshow admin)